Giving AI Agents Access to Cryptocurrency and Smart Contracts Creates New Vectors of AI Harm: Call to Action

-Having described the new vectors of AI harm that could be brought about by giving AI agents access to cryptocurrencies and smart contracts, we now make a call to action for the research community to invest in preventing and mitigating them.
-To inform this discussion, it is useful to describe the two primary ways that AI agents may come to control cryptocurrency or smart contracts (i.e., the two ways that CAIA could transpire):
+Having described the new vectors of AI harm brought about by giving AI agents access to blockchain, we call for more research into their prevention and mitigation.
+To inform this discussion, it is useful to review the two primary ways that AI agents may come to control cryptocurrency or SCs (i.e., the two ways that CAIA could transpire):

-\begin{itemize} \item{\textbf{AI agents are given control over cryptocurrency and smart contracts}: Developers may intentionally give an AI agent access to external tools that let it hold and transact cryptocurrency or create, execute, or otherwise affect (e.g., serve as an oracle to) smart contracts: for example, open source tools that AI agents can use to hold and transact Bitcoin \citep{lightninglabs2023langchainbitcoin}.} \item{\textbf{AI agents learn to control cryptocurrency and smart contracts}: Even if AI agents are not given the ability to control cryptocurrency or control smart contracts, it is possible they could still learn to access these technologies on their own.
-We already know, for example, that LLMs have learned to use tools that their developers did not actively teach them to use \citep{schick2023toolformerlanguagemodelsteach}.
+\begin{itemize} \item{\textbf{AI agents are given control over cryptocurrency and smart contracts}: When developing AI agents, developers may intentionally give themaccess to external tools that let them hold and transact cryptocurrency or create, deploy, and manage SCs: for example, by using the open-source toolkits described in Sec. \ref{sssec:existing}.} \item{\textbf{AI agents autonmously learn to control cryptocurrency and smart contracts}: Even if AI agents are not intentionally given the ability to control cryptocurrency or control SCs, it is possible they could nonetheless learn to access these technologies on their own.
+We already know, for example, that LLMs can learn to use tools their developers did not actively teach them to use \citep{schick2023toolformerlanguagemodelsteach, wolflein2025llm}.
 When no existing tools suffice, they have also demonstrated a knack for generating new ones \citep{ruan2023tptulargelanguagemodelbased, cai2024largelanguagemodelstool}.
-By extension, AI agents could hypothetically learn or develop tools that let them utilize blockchain interaction libraries (like web3.js or ethers.js) in order to directly connect to the blockchain \citep{vilkenson2025how}.} \end{itemize}
+By extension, AI agents could hypothetically learn or develop tools that let them utilize existing libraries like web3.js or ether.js in order to interact with the blockchain \citep{vilkenson2025how}.} \end{itemize}

-Given these two routes toward CAIA, we propose the research community investigate these ways to potentially prevent and mitigate the new vectors of AI harm that could be brought about by giving AI agents access to cryptocurrencies and smart contracts:
+Given these two paths to CAIA, we propose researchers investigate the following ways to prevent and mitigate the new vectors of AI harm brought about by CAIC: